travel

 Breakfast on the Auto Train

-Breakfast was served in the Lounge, grab-and-go style.
-We received hard-boiled eggs, a banana, our choice of cereal, milk, orange juice, and a coffee cake.
+Breakfast is served in the Lounge or Café Car and it is grab-and-go style.
+We typically receive something like hard-boiled eggs, a banana, our choice of cereal, milk, orange juice, and a coffee cake.

 Arrival in Florida